 Asking Direct Questions Is Useless

-Gadwell also points out that asking couples about the state of their marriages didn’t give much clue.
+Gladwell also points out that asking couples about the state of their marriages didn’t give many clues.
 Most people had no idea how they came across during their communications.

 How Doctors Get Sued

 There’s little correlation between doctors’ mistakes and the incidence of legal proceedings.
 The correlation instead was very strong with the way doctors treat patients.

 The doctors who don’t get sued do the following:

 - Spend on average 3 mins longer for patient